 Design: Replication and Extension

 In the target article, Studies 1, 2, 4, and 5 were conducted separately with independent samples.
 We ran the four studies together in a single unified data collection.
 The display of scenarios and conditions were counterbalanced using the randomizer “evenly present” function in Qualtrics.
 Participants were first assigned to either high or low affection, then to either claim or purchase, and within each affection-type combination were presented the four scenarios in random order.
-This method was previously tested successfully in many of the replications and extensions conducted by our team (e.g., Yeung & Feldman, 2022; Zhu & Feldman, 2023), and is especially powerful in addressing concerns about the target sample (e.g., naivety and attentiveness) when some studies replicate successful whereas others do not, as well as in allowing for drawing inferences about links between the different studies and consistency in participants’ responding to similar decision-making paradigms.
+This method was previously tested successfully in many of the replications and extensions conducted by our team (e.g., Petrov et al., 2023; Vonasch et al., 2023; Yeung & Feldman, 2022; Zhu & Feldman, 2023), and is especially powerful in addressing concerns about the target sample (e.g., naivety and attentiveness) when some studies replicate successfully whereas others do not, as well as in allowing for drawing inferences about links between the different studies and consistency in participants’ responding to similar decision-making paradigms.

 Our study was a 2 (between: high vs. low affection) x 2 (between: claim compensation vs. purchase insurance) x 4 study scenarios (within: Studies 1, 2, 4, and 5 / painting, camera, vase, and clock scenarios) mixed design.

-We summarized the experimental designs of the current study in Table 5, our adjustments to the target’s in Table 6, and provided more details on the scenarios and measures in the “Materials and scales used in the replication + extension experiment” subsection in the supplementary materials.
+We summarized the experimental designs of the current study in Table 8, our adjustments to the target’s in Table 9.

-Table 5
+Table 8

 Replication and extension: Experimental Design